GrammaTech/grammatech.github.io/ra/machine-learning-and-big-code.md

 ## Technologies

-- Use advanced binary analysis to extract features from machine code, and use machine learning to discover the library components in a binary application.
+- Advanced binary analysis to extract features from machine code, and machine learning to discover the library components in a binary application.
-- Perform statistical and machine learning on the semantic information extracted from sophisticated static analysis tools to further improve bug-finding tools.
+- Statistical and machine learning on the semantic information extracted from sophisticated static analysis tools to further improve bug-finding tools.
-- Perform statistical learning on natural language information in code to find new kinds of bugs in programs.
+- Statistical learning on natural language information in code to find new kinds of bugs in programs.

-## Links to major tools/contracts

-- Discover RIF and SBIR
-- STAMP
-- IDAS (the ML portion)
-- MUSE